Online Fair Allocation of Perishable Resources: Introduction

 Despite a consistent decline in food insecurity in the United States over the past decade, 2022 saw a marked increase in individuals struggling to access enough food to fulfill basic needs.
 A recent report by the U.S. Department of Agriculture found that over 44 million individuals faced some form of hunger in 2022 --- 45\% more than the previous year~\citep{npr_2023}.
 Due in part to rising food prices and the rolling back of pandemic-era social security measures, this disturbing statistic has further underscored the important role of local food banks; for instance, the Feeding America network of food banks, food agencies, and local food programs distributed over 5.2 billion meals that same year~\citep{feeding_america}.

 In distributing food throughout their operating horizon, food banks have two competing objectives: distributing {\it as much} food as possible to communities in need, and ensuring {\it equitable} access to donations.
-This tension has attracted much attention in the operations literature, with recent work characterizing the fundamental trade-offs between fairness and overall utility in sequential allocation problems~\citep{bertsimas2011price,donahue2020fairness,lien2014sequential,manshadi2021fair,sinclair2021sequential}.
+This tension has attracted much attention in the operations literature, with recent work characterizing the fundamental trade-offs between fairness and efficiency in sequential allocation problems~\citep{bertsimas2011price,donahue2020fairness,lien2014sequential,manshadi2021fair,sinclair2021sequential}.
 Understanding such trade-offs in theory is useful, as they allow a system designer to recognize and choose their desired operating point, balancing the loss in efficiency and equity.
-Despite the useful insights derived from prior work, to the best of our knowledge an important reality of food bank operations remains overlooked: the existence of {\it perishable} goods, which constitute a substantial portion of food donations.
-The Los Angeles Regional Food Bank, for instance, distributed over 26 million pounds of produce in 2022 alone~\citep{la_foodbank}.
-Perishable goods pose significant challenges for these organizations, who frequently find themselves needing to throw out spoiled goods~\citep{la_mag}.
-Indeed, the equity-efficiency trade-off is exacerbated in the presence of perishables: while equity requires a decision-maker to allocate {\it conservatively} across arriving streams of demand \citep{sinclair2021sequential}, perishability starts a ``race against time.''
-As goods perish due to a slow allocation rate, not only is efficiency further harmed, but so may be equity, as spoilage runs the risk of a decision-maker running out of items, with nothing left to give out by the end of the operating horizon.
+Despite the useful insights derived in prior work, to the best of our knowledge an important reality of food bank operations remains overlooked: waste due to {spoilage} of perishable goods.